ameliawinger/code-test/README.md

+## Prior to running project:
+Please unzip sample-sp.json and add the file to this project's src > components > sample-data folder

+## Instructions to run:
+Navigate to the project directory in your terminal.
+Run `npm install` , then `npm start` to build.

+## AI Usage:
+To build this project, I used AI to help generate data sets representing three realistic portfolio compositions.
+I also used AI to assist in debugging, such as identifying typos (e.g. a missing bracket).
+I did not use AI to assist in idea generation or coding.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`